gezmakan/cookingapp/README.md

-# CookMe
+# Yummii

-A meal planning and recipe management web application built with Next.js and Supabase.
+Yummii is a meal planning and recipe management web application built with Next.js and Supabase.

 ## Features